littleaich/deep-rl-nd/projects/02_continuous_control/README.md

 ### Introduction

 This is the second project for the [**Deep Reinforcement Learning NanoDegree**](https://github.com/udacity/deep-reinforcement-learning) at Udacity.
-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
-The agent will learn from information such as its velocity, along with ray-based perception of objects around its forward direction.
+For this project, you will train a double-jointed arm agent to move to the target location.
+The agent will learn from information such as its position, rotation, velocity, and angular velocities.

 ![Trained Agent][image1]